rsksmart/RSKIPs/IPs/RSKIP419.md

 The proof transaction should be registered through a new `registerSvpSpendTransaction` method that would behave similar to the `registerBtcTransaction`.
 As before, it should verify:
 - SVP period is ongoing
-- Transaction hash without signatures is registered in the `svpSpendTxHash` storage key.
+- Transaction hash without signatures is registered in the `svpSpendTxHashUnsigned` storage key.

 If the hash matches the one registered in the storage, then the SVP process is considered completed and we can proceed with the committment of the proposed -and now validated- Powpeg.
 The `svpSpendTxHashUnsigned` and the `proposedFederation` will be removed from storage.
 The utxo sent to the current Powpeg will be registered so it can be spend.